paskhaver/catalyst/README.md

 1) Download or clone repository from GitHub.
-2) Navigate into `catalyst-master` folder and execute `npm install` The procedure will generate a catalyst.js file within the folder.
+2) Navigate into `catalyst-master` folder and execute `npm install` The command will generate a catalyst.js file within the folder.
 3) Open the Node REPL by executing `node` in Terminal.
 4) Require the catalyst library and assign it to a sample variable.
 `const catalyst = require("./catalyst")`